drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-01/exercise.md

 ### Modular Package Design

-Additionally, we learned about creating and inheriting packages, and how it keeps code clean and modular.
-Separating code this way also lets us compile and work on portions of our project independently.
+Additionally, we learned about creating and inheriting packages, and how it keeps the code clean and modular.
+Separating code in this manner lets us compile and work on portions of our project independently.

-For packages that can be deployed as a smart contract, or inherited as a dependency, when we define them as a in `Cargo.toml` we must explicitly enable their library [features](https://doc.rust-lang.org/cargo/reference/features.html), using the syntax `features = ["library"]`.
+For packages that can be deployed as a smart contract, or inherited as a dependency, we must explicitly enable their library [features] (https://doc.rust-lang.org/cargo/reference/features.html) in `Cargo.toml` using the syntax `features = ["library"]`.

 ```yaml
 [dependencies]